Typhoons Louise and Marge: Impact and aftermath

-The islands of Palau—administered at the time as part of the Trust Territory of the Pacific Islands—were affected by Louise–Marge between about 12:00 p.m.
+The islands of Palau—administered at the time as part of the Trust Territory of the Pacific Islands—were affected by Louise between about 12:00 p.m.
 PWT on November 16 to 3:00 p.m.
 PWT November 17 (03:00 UTC November 16–06:00 UTC November 17).
 Angaur was within the storm's eye for 45 minutes.
 One-minute sustained winds were estimated at 185 km/h with gusts to 220 km/h as the typhoon passed.
 Thousands of people were rendered homeless by the typhoon in the islands.
-Louise–Marge's strong winds and storm surge destroyed much of the crops and vegetation on Angaur and Peleliu.
+Louise's strong winds and storm surge destroyed much of the crops and vegetation on Angaur and Peleliu.
 Ninety percent of homes and much of the municipal and Trust government structures on Angaur were destroyed; a LORAN station operated by the United States Coast Guard and a church were among the few structures left standing.
 The damage was more pervasive on Peleliu where 97 percent of structures were destroyed.
 Total destruction or severe damage befell 15 percent of government facilities and 30 percent of private residences in Koror.
 The loss of homes displaced 53 families in Angaur and 125 families in Peleliu.
 One fatality and four injuries were reported in total from Palau, with property and crop damage ranging from US$50,000–US$500,000.
 Guam initiated relief efforts shortly after the typhoon's passage of Palau, leading to a joint effort between the Guam government, Commander Naval Forces Marianas, the American Red Cross, and the United States Coast Guard to deliver emergency supplies to the affected areas, including building materials, clothing, and vaccines.
 President Lyndon B. Johnson authorized $250,000 in federal funding for emergency assistance to Angaur and Peleliu on December 10.
 A rehabilitation committee was later established to plan the reconstruction of Angaur and Peleliu.